 This core team has been working together since May 2014 to develop the framework for this project.
 The core team attended the EcoDistricts incubator program in Portland, OR to learn about the EcoDistricts approach to community planning.
 Together, with the concept of Innovation Districts, the core team merged these ideas into the EcoInnovation District plan.

-Our consultant team, which will be starting work this summer, consists of a number of world-class firms.
+Our consultant team consists of a number of world-class firms.
 Interface Studio LLC is a planning and urban design practice based in Philadelphia, PA.
 Their ability to blend research and analytical thinking with design as well as their engaging graphic communication has been recognized with five APA (American Planning Association) National Planning Awards as well as an ASLA (American Society of Landscape Architects) National Landscape Honor Award.

 To realize the full potential of the EcoInnovation District Plan, Interface Studio has teamed with: